carpntr/crypto-mirror/README.md

 # Smart-Mirror
-Raspberry powered mirror which can display the news, weather, and time.
+Raspberry Pi powered mirror which can display the news, weather, time, and cryptocurrency prices.
+Originally forked from HackerHosue, converted to Python 3.6, added cryptocurrency ticker, along with several other small changes.

 ## Installation and Updating
 ### Code